dubsalot/azdo-extensions/README.md

-# Quick Note
-I set the repo back to private, but I can set it back if you request it.

 # Introduction
 This project is an extension for [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) henceforth referred to as azdo or AzDo.
 The goal is to consolidate some of the azdo screens into one hub.
 AzDo is a great product made out of 100% awesome, *but* I find navigating some of the screens that I use all day everyday to be annoying.
 Granted, some of this is because of the way my company organizes and names its projects.